 - FOR3202 Society and Natural Resources

-- FNR4624C Field Operations and Management of Ecosystems
+- FNR4324C Field Operations for Management of Ecosystems

 These courses are designed to give students a broad understanding of natural resources, their management, and the policies that influence management activities.
 Students should follow the instructions outlined in the Curriculum Plan form to develop their individual plans of study.